AdaptiveScale/rosetta/docs/markdowns/apply.md

-## Apply Database changes
+## Apply generated DDL to the target database

-#### apply
+### Command: apply
-Gets current model and compares with state of database, generates ddl for changes and applies to database.
-If you set `git_auto_commit` to `true` in `main.conf` it will automatically push the new model to your Git repo of the rosetta project.
+The apply command compares the current database state with the model defined in your Rosetta project.
+It generates the necessary DDL to align the database with the model and applies the changes to the database.
+If the git_auto_commit setting in main.conf is set to true, Rosetta will also automatically commit and push the updated model to the associated Git repository.

     rosetta [-c, --config CONFIG_FILE] apply [-h, --help] [-s, --source CONNECTION_NAME]